-Warning: include() [function.include]: URL file-access is disabled in the server configuration in /home/vecpix/public_html/tutorials/illustrator/il018.php on line 5
+Warning: include() [function.include]: http:// wrapper is disabled in the server configuration by allow_url_include=0 in /home/vecpix/public_html/tutorials/illustrator/il018.php on line 5

 Warning: include(http://www.vecpix.com/include_leftnav.php) [function.include]: failed to open stream: no suitable wrapper could be found in /home/vecpix/public_html/tutorials/illustrator/il018.php on line 5

 Warning: include() [function.include]: Failed opening 'http://www.vecpix.com/include_leftnav.php' for inclusion (include_path='.:/usr/lib/php:/usr/local/lib/php') in /home/vecpix/public_html/tutorials/illustrator/il018.php on line 5

 In a traditional desktop-publishing scenario, you create your artwork using a software program, print a hard proof of the results, and then use the proof as a reference to adjust for color shifts in the artwork.
 The color management features in Adobe® Illustrator® simplify this process of managing and previewing colors in your artwork.
 Color management helps you keep colors consistent when they are transferred between different output and display devices and lets you display an online preview, or soft proof, of the printed colors.

 In this tip, we'll show you how to set up color management options for a prepress artwork file and preview the press results, all without printing a hard proof.
 The following steps apply to artwork that you plan to color-separate and print using standard CMYK inks.

 In Illustrator, choose Edit > Color Settings.
 For Settings, choose the color management setting that best corresponds to your geographical press condition.
 Then click OK.